-In Ephesians 5:12 Paul tells us to follow God’s example, walking in the way of love.
-And in 1 Peter 1:15-16 we are called to be holy because God is holy.
-As children of God we should seek to be like him as much as we can.
+In Ephesians 5:12, Paul tells us to follow God’s example, walking in the way of love.
+And in 1 Peter 1:15-16, we are called to be holy because God is holy.
+As children of God, we should seek to be like him as much as we can.
 And that would seem to include joy.
-In Philippians 4:4 Paul twice tells us to rejoice in the Lord.
+In Philippians 4:4, Paul tells us twice to rejoice in the Lord.
 To have joy as God’s people.

-All too often as Christians we seem to wear a frown, looking like we have just sucked on a lemon.
+All too often as Christians, we seem to wear a frown, looking like we have just sucked on a lemon.
 And while there certainly may be times when that is appropriate, it should not be our default face.
 Rejoice in the Lord.
 Let God’s joy fill us and flow out to those we come into contact with.
 Let’s be a people of love, holiness, and joy.

 Passages of Joy

-- Neh.
-8:10 – Nehemiah said, “Go and enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
+- Nehemiah 8:10 – Nehemiah said, “Go and enjoy choice food and sweet drinks, and send some to those who have nothing prepared.
 This day is holy to our Lord.
 Do not grieve, for the joy of the Lord is your strength.”

 - Psalm 16:11 – You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.